-Before we dive right in, grab a snack, sit back and relax because..
+Before we dive right in, grab a snack, sit back, and relax because…

 You’ve come to the right place!!

 “It’s a device meant to convert digital sound into analog, and vice versa.”

 “Say what again!
 I dare you, I double dare you mother f*cker!
 Say what one more time!”

 Think of an Audio Interface like that, except you can see it, it’s in the form of a neat little box, and the quality is light-years better!

-What does an audio interface do?
+But what does an audio interface do?

 Glad you asked.

-- This is done through A/D (analog to digital) converters, which capture and quantize this information (your voice) in the form of 1’s and 0’s.
+This is all done through A/D (analog to digital) converters, which capture and quantize this information (your voice) in the form of 1’s and 0’s.

-An Audio interface can also:
+An Audio interface can also do the following:

 - Hook up your Studio monitors.